 The challenge was how to make it work using the factory remote.
 I’ve not come across any systems that can do this before.
 After spending to much time searching I gave up and decided to design my own circuit.

-I’ve called it the Double Tap Module as it will active a second output if the lock button is pressed twice within 3 seconds.
-On the van it also activates a timer to turn a LED strip on for 3 minutes so I can see the charging port which helps when plugging it in at night time 🙂
+I’ve called it the Double Tap Module as it will activate the second output if the lock button is pressed twice within 3 seconds.
+On the van, it also activates a timer to turn a LED strip on for 3 minutes so I can see the charging port which helps when plugging it in at night time 🙂

 Having already developed the remote double tap module I decided it would be cool if I could turn the headlamps on by pressing the unlock button twice.
 The video below shows how useful this is at night and also shows the cabin heater turning on (note the blue LED which indicates that the demister/cabin heater is active).
 When the van is still plugged in it can pre-heat without any effect on the range.